 Apprenticeship is an agreement between an individual who wants to learn a skill and an employer who needs a skilled worker.
 It is a combination of in-school training and on-the-job experience.
-An apprenticeship can last 2-5 years, depending on the program.
-As an apprentice, about 90% of your time is spent learning practical skills on the job, while supervised by a qualified journeyperson.
-The rest is spent learning theoretical and technical aspects of your trade.
+An apprenticeship can last two to five years, depending on the program.
+About 90% of the apprentice's time is spent learning practical skills on the job, while supervised by a qualified journeyperson.
+The rest is spent learning theoretical and technical aspects of the trade.
 Over time, the apprenticeship system of training has proven to be one of the world's most successful ways to learn.

 Once you have decided which occupation best suits your interests and talents, it is up to you to find an employer willing to employ you as an apprentice.

 Conestoga College provides the in-school training portion for a variety of skilled trades.
 You will be released from work to attend trade school either in a block or a one-day-a-week format, depending on the trade and delivery options.

 Fees set by MTCU as per Offer of Classroom Training